-Dr. Jan Linn, chaplain at Lynchburg College from 1976 to 1986, will present a lecture about his latest book, Evangelicalism and the Decline of American Politics, at 7 p.m.
-Wednesday, February 7, in Lynchburg College’s Snidow Chapel.
+Dr. Jan Linn, chaplain at University of Lynchburg from 1976 to 1986, will present a lecture about his latest book, Evangelicalism and the Decline of American Politics, at 7 p.m.
+Wednesday, February 7, in University of Lynchburg’s Snidow Chapel.
 The lecture is free and the public is invited.

 Dr. Linn, now a full-time writer based in Apple Valley, Minnesota, is the author of 16 books including, among others, What’s Wrong with the Christian Right (2004).
 What’s often called the “religious right” and its political involvement has long been of interest to Dr. Linn, who grew up in Lynchburg, Virginia, where the Rev. Jerry Falwell and others founded the Republican-aligned Moral Majority in 1979.